What do you want to do today?

 Royal Exhibition Building

-he sight of Australia’s first Federal Parliament in 1901, the Royal Exhibition Building features the world’s only surviving Great Hall which is still in use.
+The site of Australia’s first Federal Parliament in 1901, the Royal Exhibition Building features the world’s only surviving Great Hall which is still in use.

 Fashion & Style